Casa Batllo or House of Batllo is perhaps the most beautiful residential property ever built.

-Antoni Gaudi built Casa Batllo, which now receives more than a million tourists every year.
+Antoni Gaudi built Casa Batllo, which now receives more than a million tourists every year and is a major tourist and cultural attraction in Barcelona.

 Some of Gaudi’s other masterpieces are Park Guell, Casa Mila, Sagrada Familia, Casa Vicens, etc., but Casa Batllo holds pride in his collection.